 Browntop is ideal for use in fine turf, e.g. golf greens and bowling greens, and is used as a ‘bottom’ grass in the majority of amenity and sports ground mixtures.

-Agrostis Stolonifera – (A. palustris) – Creeping Bent
+Agrostis stolonifera – (A. palustris) – Creeping bentgrass

 - A tufted perennial Bent spreading vigorously by creeping leafy stolons